The-Wishlist-Co/notify-me_coming-soon-wl-widget/README.md

 This JavaScript widget allows users to register their interest in a product that is either "coming soon" or "out of stock".
 Depending on the `data-type` attribute provided, the widget will display appropriate messages and functionality.

 #### Features:
-- Dynamically display a form to collect user information (email, mobile, first name, last name).
+- Dynamically display a form to collect user information (mobile, first name, last name).
 - Adjust form and button text based on the widget type (`notify-me` or `coming-soon`).
 - Submit user data to a specified API endpoint with email or mobile as a path parameter and appropriate query parameters.